docsforadobe/javascript-tools-guide/7 - Integrating External Libraries/defining-entry-points-for-direct-access.rst

 Function signatures
-If you choose to return a set of function name-signature strings, each string associates a function name with that function’s parameter types, if any.
+If you choose to return a set of function name-signature strings, each string associates a function name with that function's parameter types, if any.
 For example:
 ["functionName1_argtypes", "functionName2_argtypes", "functionName3"]

 For each function, the string begins with the function name, followed by an underscore character and a list